-- 135 the minimum and maximum backazimuth values which frame these energy values are determined.
+The standard deviation of the slowness value is used as the error of the slowness at each array.
+In the next step the beam is determined.
 For this, we chose the minimum and maximum backazimuth values corresponding to the standard deviation of the backazimuth.
-The beam width is defined by plotted between these values, which implies that it accounts for means it is not assumed as a straight line, but rather broadened, taking into account possible uncertainties and may be asymmetric with respect to the maximum energy value.
-Additionally, in this way small sidelobes are included in the multi-array analysis.
-This can be seen in Fig. 4, where a small - 140 beam at array CG points to the south-southwest.
+The beam is plotted between these values, which means it is not assumed as a straight line, but rather broadened, taking into account possible uncertainties.
 The two values within which the beam is plotted are referred to as the outer range of the beam from here on.
 Due to possible errors and aberrations of the main beam, we do not expect that all three main beams intersect in the same point where "main beam" refers to the beam with the maximum energy.
 We also take into account the shape of the energy plot.
 The backazimuth range defined above is used to plot the related beam.
 However, a depiction of the beam energy with higher resolution would be desirable.
-To achieve this, we further intersect the broad beam in steps of - 145 1% of the error estimated from the standard deviation.
+To achieve this, we further intersect the broad beam in steps of 1% of the standard deviation.
 The steps of 1% have been chosen, because in this case the beam is finely split up, while keeping the computing time in reasonable limits.
 Practically spoken, the broad beam is overlain by a second beam with a width of 99% of the standard deviation, then by a third beam of 98% of the standard deviation and so on.
 Now 100 beams overlay each other, getting smaller towards the main beam.
 These 100 beams need different values to allow the determination of the location with the highest probability when intersecting the beams of different arrays.
 The broadest beam, i.e. the beam with the width of the standard deviation, is assigned the smallest value and the narrowest beam, with a width of 1% of the standard deviation, the highest value.
-Thus, we assign values from 1 (broadest beam) to 100 to each of the steps.
-This is further shown in the supplementary Fig. S3.
+Thus, we assign values from 1 to 100 to each of the steps.

 Now these beams are transferred to a map spanning the geological coordinates of the research area, with the array location as origin of the corresponding beam.
-The maximum value, which can theoretically be reached when intersecting the three beams,

-155 is used to normalize their values.
+The maximum value, which can theoretically be reached when intersecting the three beams, is used to normalize their values.
 After intersecting the beams, the area with the highest probability of the event location is determined.
-The last step is to choose a narrower section of the map section that includes ing the coordinates of the arrays and of the most likely epicenter determined in the previous step highest probability determined in the step before.
-The section now has a finer grid, the highest probability is again estimated and represents the location of the event (Fig. 64).
-We choose a confidence interval of 90% of the maximum value of the intersected area as error for the multi-array analysis.
+The last step is to choose a narrower map section including the coordinates of the arrays and of the highest probability determined in the step before.
+The section now has a finer grid, the highest probability is again estimated and represents the location of the event (Fig. 6).